aeh1307/Fake-news/README.md

 ## What is this

 This is the repo for the INFO381 group DeepFakes.
-Here you will find our dataset and training models as described in our report.
+Here you will find our dataset(gender_modified.csv) and training models(models/trained) as described in our report.

 ## How to load training models